SIR SAMUEL SWINTON JACOB KCIE CVO

 He was a son of Lieutenant-Colonel William Jacob.
 He was born 14th January, baptized 19th February 1841 at Wynberg, Cape of Good Hope, South Africa, and died on 4th December 1917.
 He married Mary Hilton, daughter of the fleet paymaster J T Sueter RN, on 28th April 1874.
 They had no children.

 He was brought up in the family of his uncle Philip Jacob, as was his younger brother Edwin Legrand, whom he addresses as father.
-His father was in India until 1844 and died on 5th June 1854.
+His father was in India until 1844 and died in England on 5th June 1854.
 Samuel was educated at Cheam and at the East India Company military college at Addiscombe.
-He entered the Bombay Artillery in 1858, qualified as a surveyor and engineer in 1863, served in the Public Works Department. and then in the Aden Field Force 1865-6.
+He entered the Bombay Artillery in 1858, qualified as a surveyor and engineer in 1863.
+He served in the Public Works Department. and then in the Aden Field Force 1865-6.
 He became Chief Engineer in Jairpur State, and was responsible for building many irrigation schemes.
 He designed and built many substantial and signifiant buildings in India, both for the Government, as also for private individuals.
 Described by many in India today as fusion architecture, he incorporated many Indian classical elements in his architecture.
 He was also an advisor druing the development of plans for New Delhi.
-He returned to England in 1911.
+He was promoted to the rank of Lieutenant-Colonel on 6th Febraury 1885, and to that of Colonel 6th February 1889.
 He was made a Knight Commander of the Indian Empire on 26th June 1902.
-He died at Weybridge on 4th December 1917.
+He returned to England in 1911 where he died at Weybridge on 4th December 1917.

 His cousin Edith Jacob writes to her brother (Edgar) on 8th December 1860: Father had a letter from Sam yesterday with some unexpected news in it.
 He had been offered an appointment in the Mountain Train at Jacobabad and had accepted it having 7 good reasons for doing so.
 He was just starting for Jacobabad when he wrote.
 The Mountain Train consist of three divisions of natives and there are two European officers in each division.
 Sam is the second officer in the first division, the commanding officer is Pottinger (who was in Sam's term at Addiscome).
 We do not like the thought of his going to Scinde but as he says it is not much worse than Aden where has was ordered to and he says it will be easy to leave if he feels it does not agree with him.With his dog Tippy, 3rd September 1888, Jeypore.